This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Your child will be taken to a room where he can rest after the procedure.
-Caregivers will watch him closely.
+Healthcare providers will watch him closely.
 Your child will then be taken to a regular hospital room.
-Do not let your child get out of bed until a caregiver says it is okay.
+Do not let your child get out of bed until a healthcare provider says it is okay.

 - Activity: Your child will need to rest after surgery.
-Caregivers will tell you when it is safe to let your child move around and play.
+Healthcare providers will tell you when it is safe to let your child move around and play.

 - Oxygen: Your child may need oxygen after surgery.
 He may get extra oxygen through nose tubes or a face mask, or he may be placed in an oxygen tent.
-Do not take off the oxygen tubes or mask until a caregiver says it is okay.
+Do not take off the oxygen tubes or mask until a healthcare provider says it is okay.